PrototypeJam/retort_to_automated_self-service_preclearance/README.md

 Ambiguity in law is not a bug to be fixed—it is a feature that preserves space for individual judgment, democratic debate, and legal evolution.
 When laws are deliberately ambiguous, they allow for the kind of interpretive flexibility that enables citizens to exercise moral agency while providing mechanisms for resolution when disagreements arise.

 AI systems would replace this beneficial ambiguity with algorithmic precision that forecloses rather than facilitates democratic participation in legal development.
 The supposed clarity offered by AI determinations is an illusion—these systems would simply hide their biases and assumptions behind computational complexity rather than eliminating them.

+To suggest AI will merely handle "routine" aspects of compliance, leaving humans for supposedly distinct "ethical" judgments, is to misunderstand the holistic nature of legal interpretation.
+The very act of discerning meaning and applying law to facts is an exercise of human moral and intellectual agency.
+Segmenting this process and deferring foundational interpretive work to algorithms, even in ostensibly mundane areas, chips away at the dignity inherent in a system where humans are accountable to humans based on reasoned interpretation.

 True consistency in a constitutional system comes not from algorithmic uniformity but from adherence to constitutional principles that constrain government power while preserving individual agency.
 The consistency that matters is not computational but constitutional—ensuring that all citizens enjoy the same fundamental rights and procedural protections regardless of their particular circumstances.